levoxtrip/PKB/docs/topics/be.md

 What would you say to a good friend in the same situation?
 Now, tell yourself the same thing.

+I will follow my heart.

+"I love you, you did the best you could today, and even if you didn't accomplish all you had planned, I love you anyway."

 [Self-Compassion Practise](https://self-compassion.org/self-compassion-practices/)

 ## Self-Expression
 How we express ourselves and speak to others has a profound impact on the type of world we're creating.